Steve Bannon: Europe

 Bannon has defended Trump's ties to and praise for Russian president Vladimir Putin.
 He expressed a belief that traditionalists see Russia as an ally.
 Bannon said they "believe that at least Putin is standing up for traditional institutions, and he's trying to do it in a form of nationalism—and I think that people, particularly in certain countries, want to see the sovereignty for their country.
 They want to see nationalism for their country" rather than a "pan-European Union".
-According to the book War for Eternity, Bannon met notorious Russian ideologue Aleksandr Dugin in Rome in 2018 to advocate closer relations between the United States and Russia, as well as Traditionalist philosophy.
+According to the book War for Eternity, Bannon met Russian far-right political philosopher Aleksandr Dugin in Rome in 2018 to advocate closer relations between the United States and Russia, as well as Traditionalist philosophy.
+Bannon supports closer ties to Russia to ally them against China.

 In 2018, Bannon announced plans to launch a new political operation beginning with an attempt to unite populist parties across Europe before the 2019 European Parliament election.
-With the project to be based in Brussels, he indicated he would spend 50 percent of his time in Europe from the following November working at locations throughout the continent.
+With the project to be based in Brussels, he indicated he would spend 50 percent of his time in Europe from the following November, working at locations throughout the continent.
 Later that year, Bannon formed a foundation called The Movement to connect far-right groups throughout Europe.

 Bannon is supportive of European right-wing populist national conservative movements such as the Hungarian Fidesz, the French National Front (now National Rally), the Spanish Vox, the Dutch Party for Freedom, Alternative for Germany, the Italian Northern League, the Freedom Party of Austria, the Sweden Democrats, the Danish People's Party, the Flemish Vlaams Belang and the New Flemish Alliance, the Polish Law and Justice, and the Swiss People's Party.

 Islam

-In 2007, Bannon proposed and developed a script for a documentary titled “Destroying the Great Satan: The Rise of Islamic Facism in America".
+In 2007, Bannon proposed and developed a script for a documentary titled Destroying the Great Satan: The Rise of Islamic Fascism in America.
 The film's plot was that there was an effort by Muslims to take over America.

-In 2010, Bannon said "Islam is not a religion of peace.
+In 2010, Bannon said, "Islam is not a religion of peace.
 Islam is a religion of submission".
 He also criticized George W. Bush for calling Islam a religion of peace.
-Bannon has said that "Islam" today is "something much darker" than Adolf Hitler and the Nazis.
-He has also stated, "If you're Sharia-compliant ... we don't want you here," and has accused U.S. newspapers of being "Sharia-compliant."
-He has also stated, "The elites in Europe ... are allowing an Islamic invasion to take place."
+Bannon has said that Islam today is "something much darker" than Adolf Hitler and the Nazis.
+He has also stated, "If you're Sharia-compliant ... we don't want you here," and has accused U.S. newspapers of being "Sharia-compliant".
+He has also stated, "The elites in Europe ... are allowing an Islamic invasion to take place." and that the war with Islamic fascism is "metastasizing far quicker than governments can handle it."